invoiceninja/invoiceninja.github.io/docs/user-guide/einvoicing.md

 ```

 #### Due Date - Mandatory

 The invoice MUST have a due date set.

 #### Government bound e-invoices

-If sending to a Spanish government body the property
+If sending to a Spanish government body, the property:

 AccountingCustomerParty > PublicIdentifiers

-Must be set
+must be set.

 ### FI - Finland

-No special requirements
+No special requirements.

 ### FR - France

-The SIRET / 0009 identifier of the final recipient is to be included in the invoice.accountingCustomerParty.publicIdentifiers array.
+The SIRET / 0009 identifier of the final recipient must be included in the `invoice.accountingCustomerParty.publicIdentifiers` array.

 ### IT - Italy

-No special requirements
+No special requirements.

 ### NL - Netherlands

-When sending to government bodies the following property must be configured
+When sending to government bodies the following property must be configured:

-accountingSupplierParty > party > contact >email
+accountingSupplierParty > party > contact > email

-### PL -Poland
+### PL - Poland

 *** Government registration required ***

-### RO -Romania
+### RO - Romania

 *** Government registration required ***

 #### Special codes for county

-The county field for a Romania address must use the ISO3166-2:RO codes, e.g. "RO-AB, RO-AR".
-Don’t omit the country prefix!
+The county field for a Romanian address must use the ISO3166-2:RO codes — for example, "RO-AB" or "RO-AR".
+Don't omit the country prefix, as validation will reject the document.

 #### Special codes for city

-The city field for county RO-B must be SECTOR1 - SECTOR6.
+For county RO-B the city field must be one of SECTOR1 through SECTOR6.

 ### SE - Sweden

-Receiver needs to be registered with Svefaktura to receive the e-invoice
+Receiver needs to be registered with Svefaktura to receive the e-invoice.

 ## ZUGFeRD

 <img class="" src="/assets/images/einvoices/zugferd.png" alt="CBA PowerBoard"/>

-Enabling ZUGFeRD is as simple as enabling e-invoicing in Settings > E-Invoice, selecting the appropriate X format you wish to generate and save!
-As the ZUGFeRD is very comprehensive, you can also embed the einvoice within the PDF document itself, simply toggle on the Merge E-Invoice and PDF switch and then save.
+ZUGFeRD is the German hybrid format — a regular PDF with the structured e-invoice XML embedded inside it, which means a single document works for both humans and machines.
+Turn it on from **Settings > E-Invoice**, select the X format variant you need, and save.
+If you'd like the XML carried inside the PDF itself rather than as a separate file, toggle **Merge E-Invoice and PDF** before saving.

 ** NOTE **

-The ZUGFeRD standard does not accept negative valued invoices.
-Historically some users may have used a negative invoice to indicate a Credit Note, this is no longer possible.
-Instead a dedicated Credit Note should be generated with matching POSTIVE values which reflect the credit you wish to assign.
+ZUGFeRD does not accept negative-valued invoices.
+If you've historically used a negative invoice to represent a credit note, that won't work here — you'll need to create a dedicated credit note with matching *positive* values reflecting the credit you're assigning.
+See [Credits](/docs/user-guide/credits) for how credit notes work.

 ## Facturae

-Spanish e-invoice documents are supported and generate valid documents. these can be uploaded into the FACe system.
+Spanish Facturae documents are supported and generate valid output.
+These can be uploaded into the FACe system.

 ## Verifactu (alpha) {#verifactu}

-Support for Verifactu is nearing.
-The invoicing flow within Invoice Ninja will remain unchanged however there are several important points to note:
+Support for Verifactu is nearing release.
+Your day-to-day invoicing flow inside Invoice Ninja doesn't change, but there are a few important behaviours to be aware of because Verifactu is a submission-based system with stricter document lifecycle rules:

-1. Power of Attorney.

-In order for Invoice Ninja to submit invoices to AEAT on your behalf, AEAT requires you to provide permission.
-This can be done directly from the AEAT website and searching for Invoice Ninja in the list of registered providers.
+**1. Power of Attorney.** For Invoice Ninja to submit invoices to AEAT on your behalf, AEAT requires you to grant permission.
+This is done directly on the AEAT website by searching for Invoice Ninja in the list of registered providers.

-2. Document submission process.

-- After an invoice has been submitted, it cannot be modified and the document itself will move into a "locked state"
-- It is possible to cancel a submitted document by either using the Cancel or Delete option on the invoice.
-- If you need to create a rectification invoice (Credit Note), you will need to use the Rectify menu option, this will generate a negative invoice linked to the existing invoice.
-- Rectification invoices can be cancelled, this will remove the credit note linked to the invoice.
+**2. Document submission process.** Once an invoice has been submitted it cannot be modified — the document moves into a locked state.
+You can still cancel a submitted document using **Cancel** or **Delete** on the invoice.
+If you need to issue a rectification invoice (a credit note), use the **Rectify** menu option — this generates a negative invoice linked to the original.
+Rectification invoices can themselves be cancelled, which removes the credit note linked to the invoice.

 **NOTE**

-Once an invoice has had a rectification invoice (credit note) applied to it, it cannot be delete unless all of the credit notes attached to it have also been cancelled/deleted.
+Once an invoice has a rectification invoice (credit note) applied to it, it cannot be deleted unless all attached credit notes have also been cancelled or deleted first.

-3. Verifactu tab:

-On the edit invoice page, after saving an invoice you will now see a Verifactu tab, inside here will be additional information about the invoice validation.
+**3. Verifactu tab.** After saving an invoice on the edit invoice page, a Verifactu tab appears with additional information about that invoice's validation status.

-4. Mandatory information.

-For invoices to Spanish users.
-You MUST have entered a NIF for the client this is a requirement from AEAT.
-The only exception would be if no NIF is available to use the clients Passport Number in the Client's ID Number field.
-AEAT requires the census data on the recipient.
-Sending will fail if you attempt to send an invoice to a client without these details.
+**4. Mandatory information.** For invoices to Spanish customers you MUST enter a NIF for the client — this is an AEAT requirement.
+The only exception is when no NIF is available, in which case the client's passport number can be stored in the **ID Number** field on the client record (see [Clients](/docs/user-guide/clients)).
+AEAT requires census data on the recipient, so sending will fail for any client missing these details.

 ## FatturaPA

-Italian e-invoices can be generated, however as there is no connection in the SDI as yet.
-This format is not currently production ready.
+Italian e-invoices can be generated, but the SDI connection isn't live yet so this format is not currently production ready.

 ## FACT1

-Romanian e-invoices can be generated, however as there is no delivery connection as yet.
-This format is not currently production ready.
+Romanian e-invoices can be generated, but the delivery connection isn't live yet so this format is not currently production ready.

 ## EN16931

 Standard EN16931 documents can be generated and downloaded as needed.
+This is the generic European norm that underpins most national formats, so it's a useful fallback when you need a compliant structured invoice without committing to a specific country profile.